 - Choose the type of data store to create on this machine and click Next.

-You can create more than one type of data store on the same machine, but Esri does not recommend this as the data stores will compete for memory resources, which can lead to poor performance.
+While it's possible to create more than one type of data store on the same machine, Esri recommends that you do not do this because the data stores will compete for memory resources, which can lead to poor performance.

 - Type a location for the ArcGIS Data Store directory.

-This directory contains the data store files, plus the relational data store backup directory (if you created a relational data store).
+This directory contains the data store files and the relational data store backup directory (if you created a relational data store).

 You cannot use a UNC path when specifying the data store file directory.